The Cancer Drugs Fund: Paving the Way for Earlier and More Sustainable Access to Promising New Drugs

-- In 2011, The Cancer Drugs Fund (CDF) was launched to help patients in England access cancer drugs that had been rejected by the NHS.
+In 2011, The Cancer Drugs Fund (CDF) was launched to help patients in England access cancer drugs that had been rejected by the NHS.
 As a result of financial struggles, the CDF faced a reform and partnered with NICE and pharmaceutical companies.

-- CBPartners Take: The CDF pathway allows patients access promising new treatments earlier than other major European markets
+The CDF pathway allows patients access promising new treatments earlier than other major European markets.